LogoCentral User Management

 Prerequisite:

-The power source of the welding system must be connected to a computer via network cable or integrated in a network.
+The welding system must be connected to a computer via network cable or integrated in a network.

-1Enter the IP address of the desired power source into the browser, open SmartManager and log in
+1Enter the IP address of the desired welding system into the browser, open SmartManager and log in

 3Select the CENTRUM server tab

-4In the input field highlighted, enter the domain name or the IP address of the server on which Central User Management has been installed (if using a domain name, a valid DNS server must be configured in the network settings of the power source)
+4In the input field highlighted, enter the domain name or the IP address of the server on which Central User Management has been installed (if using a domain name, a valid DNS server must be configured in the network settings of the welding system)

 5Check the box highlighted